Love Island 2023: When is the Love Island final, who went out of Love Island, who has left Love Island

 Host Maya Jama then delivered the crushing news to both Olivia Hawkins and Maxwell Samuda that they would be the couple sent packing from the villa after receiving the lowest amount of votes in the race for ‘Best Couple’.

-However in a gob-smacking twist, the duo were then given the deciding vote of which couple would join them in departing the villa – and no couple if safe, with the pair given the option to send home any couple.
-Viewers will discover who they choose on tonight’s show.
+However in a gob-smacking twist, the duo were then given the deciding vote of which two others would join them in departing the villa.
+They deliberated for a while before deciding both Claudia Fogarty and Keanan Brand would depart the South African villa alongside them.

 Who has left Love Island

-Alongside Olivia Hawkins and Maxwell Samuda, then following contestants have now departed the villa.
+Alongside Olivia Hawkins, Maxwell Samuda, Claudia Fogarty and Keanan Brand, the following contestants have now departed the villa.

 Martin Akinola, Jordan Odofin, Ellie Spence, Tanyel Revan, Spencer Wilks, Aaron Waters, Zara Lackenby-Brown, Anna-May Robey, Haris Namani, David Salako.